-Ask the Experts: Community Risk Reduction
+Ask the Experts: What is Community Risk Reduction?

 In our latest episode of “Ask the Experts,” we spoke with Minneapolis Fire Department’s Community Risk Reduction (CRR) Officer, Casidy Anderson.
 We discussed the role CRR plays in the fire service, the importance of data in fire prevention strategies, and how data is a tool used to help fire officials save more lives.

 Meet the Expert

 Casidy Anderson is a Community Risk Reduction Officer with a demonstrated history of working in the public safety industry for over 16 years.
 She has extensive experience in Community Engagement, Emergency Management, Fire and Emergency Services, Risk Reduction, and Emergency Preparedness Planning.
 Anderson has certificates in Emergency Management, FEMA CERT Train-the-Trainer, NFPA Fire & Life Safety Instructor / Youth Fire Setter Intervention Specialist, and more.

 Ask the Experts

 Q: What is Community Risk Reduction?